wayofm/station-handbook/README.md

 - A change to a policy or procedure, or any change that would modify WAYO's operations, is considered a **minor** version update and results in the second number increasing (i.e. `1.10.2` -> `1.11.0`)
 - A change that amounts to a complete overhaul of a given document is considered a **major** version update and results in the first number increasing (i.e. `1.10.2` -> `2.0.0`)

+A document's version number should be listed near the top of the document along with the version's date of publication.

 ### Station Roles
 **CREW**: Crew serve on workgroups to directly support the operation and direction of WAYO